PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

 New sites are usually created for the next academic year in June or July.
 This can be:

-- **standard rollover**: a copy of the previous year's site, including most of the content, settings and enrollments.
+- **standard rollover**: a copy of the previous year's site, including most of the content, settings and enrolments.
-- **new from departmental template**: a blank copy of the template with only placeholder structre and content.
+- **new from departmental template**: a blank copy of the template with only placeholder structure and content.
 Used for new modules and to refresh existing module sites.

 Once the site has been created, you can [find the site in your Courses list](../ultra/access-sites.md) by: